OscarArnoux8/project2_WCS/README.md

 You can navigate from one site to another by clicking on the top-left button.

+(Please do not pay attention to the amount of commits, we did not know how to use Git and Github at the time)

 Wild Code school

 Arnoux Oscar, Reppert Julien, Le Bihan Alexis